 Since 2013, the Human Rights Arts & Film Festival has devoted a section to children and young people: CineSeeds.
-The all-new program for 2017 invites audiences to take part in two films for two different age groups.
+A PROGRAM OF FILM, SPEAKERS AND THE ARTS for youth, exploring human rights IN AN AGE APPROPRIATE WAY.

 In 2017, CineSeeds shines a spotlight on Indigenous rights and storytelling.

 AARON PETERSEN / AUSTRALIA / 2016 / 92 MINS / ENGLISH AND WAANYI, GARAWA AND GANGALIDDA WITH ENGLISH SUBTITLES / DOCUMENTARY.
 Senior audience screening (12 yrs+).